 Basically, pulley pullers are engineered in such a way that it can easily grab into or hold firmly on round parts that have no pre-designed leverage or grab points.

-Thus, it enables easy manual manipulation or removal.
+Thus, it enables easy manual removal or manipulation.
 This makes it practically easy and hassle-free to get the pulleys off without putting much strain on your hands.

 How Does It Work?